MicrosoftLearning/MB-910T00A-Microsoft-Dynamics-365-Fundamentals-Customer-Engagement-Apps/Instructions/Labs/LAB[MB-910]_M04_Lab2_Schedule_Items.md

 15. Select the **Book &amp; Exit** button to book the item and leave the scheduling window.

-16. Once back on the Work Order click the **Save and Close** button from the Command Bar.
+16. Once back on the Work Order, select the **Save and Close** button from the Command Bar.

 17. Using the left navigation, select **Work Orders**.
 Select the **Unscheduled Work Orders** view.